osmbe/working-group-bylaws/CONSTITUTION.md

 # Board of directors

-Elected by members consisting of 3 people.
+Elected by members, consisting of 3 people.
 One of the board members will represent OSMbe in the umbrella organization board, if acceptable by the umbrella board.
 Who, is decided by the 3 elected board members of the organization after each election.
 Board members, or 'directors' can resign at any time or can be removed at a 'meeting' by majority vote.

 ## Election